 If you find it challenging to find employment because you are missing some of the required areas of competence, you may be able to find a job with a pay subsidy.
 This allows you to develop your professional competence while working.

-Ask your expert at the local TE Office or local government pilot if you are entitled to a pay subsidy.
+Ask your assigned service specialist in your regional employment service office if you are entitled to a pay subsidy.
 If yes, you can contact employers you are interested in and tell them they may be granted a pay subsidy if they hire you.

 Dreaming of a new job?
 Let Job Market Finland help you.